James White

 At the end of 1792, White departed to Paris, France, where he remained for more than 20 years, making many inventions and starting several business affairs, most of them not very successful.

-The first “french” invention of White was a micrometer, based on differential movement.
+The first “French” invention of White was a micrometer, based on differential movement.
 In 1795 White got another patent, this time for a Serpentine boat, i.e. a string of barges, articulated together to reduce traction and for use in restricted waterways, such as canals.
 In December 1795 White made an association with the Parisian carpenter Jean-Baptiste Decoeur, and the next year they bought a mill at Charenton.
 Then White invented a “machine à l’instar des lieux à l’anglaise”, patented in 1797.

 In 1801 we found James White living at rue de Popincourt, 47, Paris, and working in association with the immigrant Austrian entrepreneur Simon-Thaddée Pobecheim, who established a small cotton mill in the attic of the church Notre-Dame des Blancs-Manteaux.
 White earned 5% of the profits of the company in exchange for “his talents, processes, and industry in mechanics”.
 In 1803 White and Pobecheim decided to transfer the company to a former grain mill in Baulne, near Ferté-Alais.
-In 1804, they take a fifteen-year patent for a “un système préparatoire des matières filamenteuses”, which they perfected several times later, and continued their teamwork until 1807.
+In 1804, they took a fifteen-year patent for a “un système préparatoire des matières filamenteuses”, which they perfected several times later, and continued their teamwork until 1807.

 At the second Exposition des produits de l’industrie française in 1801, White demonstrated his hypo-cycloidal mechanism, based on the property formulated by the French scientist Philippe de La Hire in 1666, that a point on the circumference of a wheel rolling inside one twice its diameter will describe a straight line.
 This invention was awarded a renumerating medal by Napoleon Bonaparte.
 At the same exposition, White presented also a dynamometre.